-Qatar Airways has a very impressive premium check-in area, tucked away in a discrete corner of Hamad International Airport’s departure terminal.
+Qatar Airways has an impressive premium check-in area tucked away in a discrete corner of Hamad International Airport’s departure terminal.
 A minimalist wall points Business Class passengers to the left and First Class passengers to the right.
-The First Class check-in area consists of lounge space and several private sit-down check-in desks.
+The First Class check-in area comprises lounge space and several private sit-down check-in desks.
 From the premium-check-in area, it was a short hop to the immigration and security check-point, from where an elevator took me directly to the impressive Al Safwa First Class lounge.
-During the whole process, from check-in until arrival at the lounge, I was escorted by a member of the Qatar Airways ground staff.
+During the whole process, from check-in until arrival at the lounge, I was escorted by a Qatar Airways ground staff member.

 After entering the plane through the massive boarding door, I was greeted by a flight attendant who guided me to the First Class cabin, located on the forward upper deck of the A380.

 The intimate cabin has a very airy and spacious feel because it does not have completely enclosed suites like on the A380s of Emirates Business Class and Etihad First Class Apartments.
 The cabin features a pallet of calming colors that match quite well together: pink (cushions, TV screens), beige (seats), and brown (wood panels).
-There are 8 seats spread across two rows in a 1-2-1 configuration, all of them having direct aisle access.
-The 4 First Class seats on the sides are ideal for solo travelers with a generous 3 windows per seat, offering great views, while the 4 seats in the middle are perfect for those traveling with a companion.
-But if you are a solo traveler and you end up in one of the middle seats, there’s no problem as you can raise a divider for added privacy.
-There is a small bar in the front of the cabin (with crisps, nuts, bottled water, and juices), a library (with magazines), 2 lavatories, and the stairs to the lower deck.
+Eight seats are spread across two rows in a 1-2-1 configuration, all having direct aisle access.
+The 4 First Class seats on the sides are ideal for solo travelers, with a generous three windows per seat, offering great views, while the four seats in the middle are perfect for those traveling with a companion.
+But if you are a solo traveler and end up in one of the middle seats, there’s no problem, as you can raise a divider for added privacy.
+There is a small bar in the front of the cabin (with crisps, nuts, bottled water, and juices), a library (with magazines), two lavatories, and stairs to the lower deck.

 I was seated in seat 2A.
-Qatar Airways First Class seat features an open design, although you can rise a partition for added privacy.
-The seat is extremely comfortable and has very generous dimensions, with a width of 23 inches (59 cm) and a length of 83 inches (210 cm).
-In front of the seat, there is a large ottoman, a large TV screen above the ottoman.
-It’s not a touch screen TV; you have to select the entertainment of your choice with remote control.
-The ottoman has some storage space underneath and can be used as an extra seat when you want to dine with a companion.
+Qatar Airways First Class seat features an open design, although you can raise a partition for added privacy.
+The seat is extremely comfortable and has generous dimensions, with a width of 23 inches (59 cm) and a length of 83 inches (210 cm).
+In front of the seat is a large ottoman, with a large TV screen above the ottoman.
+It’s not a touchscreen TV; you have to select the entertainment of your choice with remote control.
+The ottoman has some storage space and can be used as an extra seat when you want to dine with a companion.

 The seat reclines into a fully flat bed.
-In fact, this was the best bed I’ve ever slept in at 40,000 feet.
+This was the best bed I’ve ever slept in at 40,000 feet.
 The Qatar Airways cabin crew told me it’s the largest bed in the skies.
 Not sure whether that is correct, but it felt very spacious.

 Meal On Qatar Airways’ Airbus A380

-Upon boarding, I was served a welcome drink (I choose orange juice), croutons, and a refreshing towel.
+Upon boarding, I was served a welcome drink (I chose orange juice), croutons, and a refreshing towel.

 Breakfast was served shortly after takeoff.
-I had the cured salmon with citrus fruit, avocado purée, and fish roe, while my choice of entree was the chicken and potato rosti, sambhar, wilted spinach, and coriander crème fraîche.
+I had the cured salmon with citrus fruit, avocado purée, and fish roe.
+At the same time, my choice of entree was the chicken and potato rosti, sambhar, wilted spinach, and coriander crème fraîche.
 It all tasted delicious, although I found the portions rather small.
-However, in Qatar Airways’ First Class, you can dine any time of your choosing and in any order, so a couple of hours later, I ordered some more dishes as a light lunch.
-I had a starter composed of Heirloom tomato and mozzarella salad, Kalamata olives, bell peppers, and basil oil, followed by a small entree of lobster tortellini with shell-fish sauce, diced tomatoes with chives.
+However, in Qatar Airways First Class, you can dine at any time and in any order, so I ordered some more dishes a couple of hours later as a light lunch.
+I had a starter composed of Heirloom tomato and mozzarella salad, Kalamata olives, bell peppers, and basil oil, followed by a small entree of lobster tortellini with shell-fish sauce, and diced tomatoes with chives.
 As a sweet finale, the only option was a selection of indulgent individual Laduréé desserts.
 Qatar Airways is consistently better than the food on Emirates and Etihad Airways.

-Qatar Airways also features a stunning onboard bar located at the rear of the plane, between the Business Class cabin and a small Economy Class cabin.
+Qatar Airways also features a stunning onboard bar at the plane’s rear, between the Business Class cabin and a small Economy Class cabin.
 The bar is curved, with leather sofas on both sides of the bar area.
 It has stunning chandeliers inspired by contemporary Arabian design and fresh flowers (see pictures below).

-Qatar Airways’ First Class passengers can take home a stylish Giorgio Armani bag, packed with bits for the flight and bathroom back at home.
-The amenity kit contains Armani perfume, body lotion, shower gel, and shampoo, as well as eyeshades, socks, earplugs, and lip balm.
-Pajamas were not provided on this day flight.
+Qatar Airways First Class passengers can take home a stylish Giorgio Armani bag, packed with bits for the flight and bathroom back home.
+The amenity kit contains Armani perfume, body lotion, shower gel, shampoo, eyeshades, socks, earplugs, and lip balm.
+Pajamas were not provided on this day’s flight.
 First Class passengers also receive complimentary Wi-Fi while flying Qatar Airways.
 The internet speed was decent.

-Qatar Airways’ A380 First Class cabin has 2 very large lavatories – so large that I bothered to include a picture of them in the scroller below.
+Qatar Airways A380 First Class cabin has two very large lavatories – so large that I bothered to include a picture of them in the scroller below.
 Both feature a bench, large mirrors, a sink, luxurious toiletries, and flowers.
 In contrast to Emirates and Etihad Airways, there are no showers.

-Normally, the flight path from Doha to Paris goes straight over Syria and Iraq, but the plane detoured around the current ISIS conflict area by flying over eastern Iran.
+Normally, the flight path from Doha to Paris goes straight over Syria and Iraq, but the plane detours around the current ISIS conflict area by flying over eastern Iran.